| Title: | Document Conversion to 'PDF', Thumbnails and Visual Testing |

 Fortunately, users only have to do this once.
 The package implementation use only one directory where results are saved in order to have only one time to click this confirmation.

-This directory is managed by R function R_user_dir()
+This directory is managed by R function R_user_dir().
+Its value can be

-function.
+read with the working_directory() function.
 The directory can be

-deleted with rm_working_directory()
+deleted with rm_working_directory() and created with init_working_directory().

 Each call will remove that directory when completed.